geoai-lab/PyGRF/README.md

-### Creating and using a virtual environment

-With pip:
-- pip install -r requirements.txt
+### Installation

+We have published the code for PyGRF as a Python package in PyPI (https://pypi.org/project/PyGRF/).
+You can directly install it with the command "pip install PyGRF".
 <br />

 ### Reference
 If you use the data or code from this repository, we will really appreciate if you can cite our book chapter:

 Kai Sun, Ryan Zhenqi Zhou, Jiyeon Kim, and Yingjie Hu.
 2024.
 PyGRF: An improved Python Geographical Random Forest model and case studies in public health and natural disasters.